Pankajtanwarbanna/Polymath/README.md

 # Polymath
-A question answer platform with attractive UI.

-A simple question answer platform using MEAN stack technology.
+A simple Question answer platform + Post your articles + Get your summarised coding performance + Kickstart guide to placements using MEAN stack with attractive UI and some additional features.

 ## Built with :
 * Nodejs